azaghal/factorio-beyond-vanilla-extended/README.md

 -   Oil generates only in water ([Cargo Ships](https://mods.factorio.com/mod/cargo-ships))

     > Oil is no longer generated on land, and can only by extracted via oil rigs.
-It has to be transported either using oil tankers, or by excess use of landfill to get the trains to the oil rig.
+It has to be transported either using oil tankers, or by excess use of landfill to get the trains to the oil rig. **NOTE:** This makes finding oil way harder than in plain vanilla play-throughs!
+You may want to increase the frequency of oil generation in map settings!

 ### Circuit network